AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/client-side-libraries.md

     >[!NOTE]
     >
     > It is also possible to reference the `wknd.site` or `wknd.dependencies` from the page component directly, using the `customheaderlibs.html` or `customfooterlibs.html` script, as we saw eaerlier for the `wknd.base` clientlib.
 Using the Template gives some flexibility in that you can pick and choose which clientlibs are used per template.
-For example if you have a very heavy JavaScript library that is only going to be used on a select template.
+For example if you have a heavy JavaScript library that is only going to be used on a select template.

 1. Navigate to the **LA Skateparks** page created using the **Article Page Template**: [http://localhost:4502/editor.html/content/wknd/us/en/magazine/guide-la-skateparks.html](http://localhost:4502/editor.html/content/wknd/us/en/magazine/guide-la-skateparks.html).

-1. Click the **Page Information** icon and in the menu select **View As Published** to open the article page outside of the AEM editor.
+1. Click the **Page Information** icon and in the menu select **View As Published** to open the article page outside of the AEM Editor.

     ![View as Published](assets/client-side-libraries/view-as-published-article-page.png)